Australia East Coast Travel Pass

 Emu Park to Airlie Beach

 Spend the majority of the day at Emus Beach Resort and grab an evening meal before catching an overnight train to Airlie Beach, a gorgeous tropical shoreline and gateway to the Whitsunday Islands and Great Barrier Reef – absolute must-visits while you're there.
-Go on a brief walking tour of Airlie and then dive straight into an abundance of awesome optional activities.
+Go on a rainforest hike, with amazing views of Airlie & the Whitsunday Islands, then dive straight into an abundance of awesome optional activities.

 Food and accommodation is totally your choice while you're in Airlie Beach.
 Your tour guide can help you make arrangements if you need help.